The Most Difficult Player of All

-And, resulting from that core newness, the authentic redemptive plan enables a consistent, reality-based righteousness in the believer's lifestyle.
-It is a righteousness designed by Christ’s grace (innate goodness) and empowered by His strong faith (influential humility) and operating through His energizing nature within the believer.
+And, resulting from that core newness, the authentic redemptive plan enables a growing and consistent, reality-based righteousness in the believer's lifestyle.
+It is a righteousness designed by God’s grace and empowered by Christ’s strong and consistent faith, operating through His energizing nature within the believer.

 The Roman Implications